Markstay-Warren

 Markstay-Warren is a town in the Canadian province of Ontario, located in the Sudbury District.
 Highway 17, from the city limits of Greater Sudbury to the Sudbury District's border with Nipissing District, lies entirely within Markstay-Warren.
-The town had a population of 2,656 in the Canada 2016 Census.
+The town had a population of 2,708 in the 2021 Canadian census.

-The town was created on January 1, 1999 by amalgamating the political townships of Ratter and Dunnet and Hagar, the geographic township of Awrey, and parts of the geographic townships of Hawley, Henry, Loughrin and Street.
+The town was created on January 1, 1999, by the amalgamation of the incorporated Townships of Ratter and Dunnet and Hagar, the geographic township of Awrey, and parts of the geographic townships of Hawley, Henry, Loughrin, and Street.
 Along with the municipalities of St. Charles and French River, it is part of the region known as Sudbury East.

-In the Canada 2016 Census, Markstay-Warren was added for the first time to Greater Sudbury's census metropolitan area.
+In the 2016 Canadian census, Markstay-Warren was added for the first time to Greater Sudbury's census metropolitan area.

 Communities

 The town includes the communities of Appleby Corner, Callum, Dunnet Corner, Hagar, Markstay, Rivière-Veuve, Stinson and Warren.
 Markstay is the location of the town's municipal offices.

 Stinson, Callum, Hagar and Warren are all located directly on Highway 17, a branch of the Trans-Canada Highway.
 Appleby Corner is located south of Hagar on Highway 535.
 The other communities are all located along local roads that branch off from one of these two highways.
 In 2010, planning commenced on a future extension of Highway 17's freeway alignment in Sudbury, which will eventually see the freeway's eastern terminus located near Main Street into Markstay.